List of law enforcement agencies in Pennsylvania

 This is a list of law enforcement agencies in the state of Pennsylvania.

-Pennsylvania says it has more police departments than any other state in the country.
-According to the US Bureau of Justice Statistics' 2008 Census of State and Local Law Enforcement Agencies, the state had 1,117 law enforcement agencies employing 27,413 sworn police officers, about 218 for each 100,000 residents.
+Pennsylvania says it has more local police departments than any other state in the country.
+According to the United States Bureau of Justice Statistics' 2018 Census of State and Local Law Enforcement Agencies, the state had 995 law enforcement agencies employing 33,291 sworn police officers, about 260 for each 100,000 residents.